torognes/inf9380/cloud/handson.md

 ## 7. Configure resources with Ansible
 The resources are created, but they dont have any software installed yet.
 Also, we are going to be running an openmpi application - and to avoid having to copy files from the admin machine to the compute nodes, we want to set up a shared filesystem.

 For ease of work, let's put the ssh-key into the ssh-agent.
 Then we can skip the ```--private-key``` option in the ansible commands.
+Note: *you will have to do this everytime at login*

 ### a)
 ```